Best No Salt Water Softener for Well Water in 2025

 What are the maintenance considerations for using a no-salt water softener with well water?

 Well water often contains sediment that can clog filters.
-We recommend installing a pre-filter before the no-salt system.
+A pre-filter ahead of the no-salt system is often recommended.

 Iron levels in well water can affect system performance.
 High iron content may require additional filtration before the water conditioner.